scottharwell/cloud-ee/README.md

 # Cloud Content Execution Environment

-This is a simple execution environment definition for cloud deployment testing with hyperscaler content collections and other collections and roles from the Ansible team to help incubate cloud content.
-It includes the following.
+This is execution environment definition for automation against cloud infrastructure providers and other collections and roles from the Ansible team to help incubate cloud content.

 ## Included Content